ian-fisher-developer/qt-qml/README.md

 Note that while the software is changing so quickly, the QML/Quick documents can be confusing, often including legacy advice, even under a Qt 6.3.0 banner.
 Try searching for CMake examples in the Qt/Examples/Qt-6.3.0 directory -- those concrete code implementations seem to be least ambiguous.

 For now, I use QtCreator to configure, build, and run.
 That is fine for these personal learning exercises.
-A more production-like environment would require build scripts, run scripts, etc.
+A more production-like environment would require standalone build scripts and run scripts.

 Each application builds in a Desktop configuration, and in a WebAssembly configuration (runs in a browser).